jlpteaching/comparch/modules/gem5/_posts/2000-02-01-assignment1.md

 * adding some complexity to your first script by adding a two-level cache hierarchy, and
 * how to parse the gem5 output and understand the statistics.

-However, you should also go through the rest of Part I because it will provide you with valuable background information on how gem5 works and this information may prove useful later in the quarter (e.g., for your course project and later homework assignments).
+However, you should also go through the rest of Part I because it will provide you with valuable background information on how gem5 works and this information may prove useful later in the quarter (e.g., for later homework assignments).
 You may also find the [YouTube recording of Part I](https://www.youtube.com/watch?v=fD3hhNnfL6k) of the Learning gem5 tutorial useful.
 Additionally, although the tutorial has links to the final scripts at the end of each section, it's in your best interest to walk through the tutorial step-by-step and create the scripts yourself.
 Finally, note that the ticks you see for your "hello world" program should be different from what the tutorial shows -- for example, we got 56435000 ticks for the hello world application running with the default two level cache file.

 ## Step III: Write an Interesting Application

 Write a simple C++ program that implements the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) and outputs one single integer at the end: the number of prime numbers <= the input argument, which you will pass in on the command line.
 If you are unfamiliar with this algorithm, see the above link.
 Compile your program as a static binary.
 For example, if the input is 1,000,000 the output should be: 78498.

 ## Step IV: Using gem5

 Next, you will run your application in gem5 with the configuration script you made in the [Step II](#step-ii-gem5-book-part-i).
 In this step, you will change the CPU model, CPU frequency, and memory configuration while testing your sieve program.
 Moreover, you will also describe the changes in performance the difference configurations have.

 1. Run your sieve program in gem5

     Run your sieve program in gem5 instead of the 'hello' example.
 You will need to change the location of the binary in your configuration file from the location of the 'hello' binary to the location of your sieve binary.
 Do not use se.py or any of the other, existing configuration scripts.
 Use the one with two levels of cache that you made in Step 2.
 Each run of the simulator will produce a statistics file as an output -- save the statistics files generated from each run.

     **Warning: by default, gem5 will write the output file to the same folder (m5out) every time.
 Make sure to move your output file before each subsequent run.**

     **Choose an appropriate input size.** You should use something large enough that the application is interesting, but not too large that gem5 takes more than 10 minutes to execute a simulation.
 We found that an input size of 1,000,000 takes about 5 minutes, which is a reasonable compromise.